-- Two weeks before surgery, a patient may be asked to stop taking certain medications, such as:
+- Cut or decrease medications.
+Two weeks before surgery, a patient may be asked to stop taking certain medications, such as:

-- Aspirin, NSAIDs (Aleve, Advil), and other medications that make it more difficult for blood to clot
+- Aspirin, non-steroidal anti-inflammatory drugs (Aleve, Advil), and other medications that make it more difficult for blood to clot

-- Steroids and other medications that suppress the immune system and therefore may increase the chance of post-surgical infection
+- Steroids and other medications that suppress the immune system and therefore can increase the chance of post-surgical infection

-- A patient may also be told to eliminate or cut down on smoking, since nicotine impedes healing and increases the risk of post-surgical deep vein thrombosis, a potentially deadly blood clot in a deep vein
+- Cut or decrease tobacco use.
+A patient may be told to eliminate or cut down on smoking or other tobacco use.
+Nicotine impedes healing and increases the risk of post-surgical infection or deep vein thrombosis, a potentially deadly blood clot in a deep vein.

-- Patients who have other medical conditions, such as diabetes or heart disease, may be required to consult specialists in those areas to make sure they are able to undergo surgery
+- Check with specialists.
+Patients who have other medical conditions, such as diabetes or heart disease, may be required to consult specialists in those areas to make sure they are able to undergo surgery.

-- Patients who have more than 1 or 2 alcoholic drinks per day should tell their doctors, as heavy alcohol use influence the effects of anesthesia
+- Cut or decrease alcohol use.
+Patients who have more than 1 or 2 alcoholic drinks per day should tell their doctors, as heavy alcohol use influence the effects of anesthesia.

-- Patients who get sick (cold, flu, fever, herpes breakout, etc.) in the days preceding a surgery should report it to their doctors
+- Report illness.
+Patients who get sick (cold, flu, fever, herpes breakout, etc.) in the days preceding a surgery should report it to their doctors.

-A patient should tell the surgeon about any medications they take, including homeopathic medications and nutritional supplements, and make sure they are safe to take before and after surgery.
+A patient should tell the surgeon about any medications they take, including homeopathic medications and nutritional supplements, and ask if they are safe to take before and after surgery.